compromise-evident/pqML/README.md

-Done so far: all generators, ezMNIST, ML PoC.
-Working on: automating the ML.
+Done so far: all generators, ezMNIST, ezMNIST generalization.
+Working on: finishing up.

 <br>